After a relationship ended, I needed clarity. Writing became the way I found it.

-This site exists for one reason: TRUTH!
+This site exists for one reason: my truth as I experienced it.

 Not revenge.